App Logo

 Biography

-He studied English and Arabic literature at Government College, Lahore, and later completed a master’s degree in philosophy.
-For some time, he worked as a teacher before joining the British Indian Army during the Second World War, where he rose to the rank of Lieutenant Colonel.
-Despite this military career, his heart remained with poetry and the struggles of ordinary people.
+He studied English and Arabic literature at Government College Lahore and later completed a master’s degree in philosophy.
+For a brief period, he worked as a teacher before joining the British Indian Army during World War II, where he rose to the rank of Lieutenant Colonel.
+Yet poetry remained his true calling.

-In 1951, he was arrested in the Rawalpindi Conspiracy Case, accused of plotting a coup against the government.
-He spent four years in prison, where he wrote some of his most moving poetry, later compiled in Zindan-Nama.
-His verses from behind bars were filled with hope, tenderness, and resilience, proving that prison walls could not silence his pen.
+In 1951, Faiz was arrested in the Rawalpindi Conspiracy Case, accused of plotting against the government.
+He spent four years in prison, where he wrote some of his most memorable verses.
+His prison poems, marked by gentleness and optimism, turned him into a symbol of resilience.

 1 / 22: Faiz Ahmad Faiz